ClipplerBlood/dotted-grid/README.md

 ### Extra features
 - The dots are antialiased to prevent jagged edges.
-The antialiasing quality depends on the client Performance Mode (customizable in the core foundry settings), so it can run with high quality on powerful machines and smoothly even on potato PCs and .
+The antialiasing quality depends on the client Performance Mode (customizable in the core foundry settings), so it can run with high quality on powerful machines and smoothly even on potato PCs.
 - If you wish to edit the dots size, you can use a script macro with `game.dottedGrid.setRadius(<radius>)`.
 For example `game.dottedGrid.setRadius(3)` is the default value.

 ## License